Plants in Iceland | Flora Under the Arctic Circle

 Mývatn form above looks like another planet.

-Moss balls are extremely rare phenomena and are only found in a handful of lakes around the world.
-Here in Iceland, they are found in Lake Mývatn ('Fly Lake') in the Northern region of the country.
+Moss balls are an extremely rare phenomenon and are only found in a handful of lakes around the world.
+Here in Iceland, they are found in Lake Myvatn ('Fly Lake') in the Northern region of the country.

 Iceland Moss (Cetraria islandica)